ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

 • This is a 35 MM slide that has been digitized - Silhouette of the Old Man of the Mountain profile.
-Discovered in 1805 the Old Man profile was the main attraction of Franconia Notch until it collapsed on May 3, 2003.
+First documented in 1805 by two surveyors, the Old Man profile was the main attraction of Franconia Notch until it collapsed on May 3, 2003.
 This profile was on the side of Cannon Mountain in Franconia Notch, New Hampshire USA

 SC02512053-3.jpg